telerik/blazor-docs/components/gantt/gantt-tree/columns/command.md

 ### Built-in Commands

-There are four built-in commands:
+There are two built-in commands:

 * `Add` - initiates the creation of a new item.
 Can apply to rows as well, to create a child element for the current row.
-* `Edit` - initiates the editing in the Gantt Tree.
+* `Delete` - initiates the deletion of an existing item.
-* `Save` - performs the actual update operation after the data has been changed.
-Triggers the `OnUpdate` or `OnCreate` event so you can perform the data source operation.
-Which event is triggered depends on whether the item was created or edited.
-* `Cancel` - aborts the current operation (edit or insert).

-### The OnClick handler
+### OnClick handler

 The `OnClick` handler of the commands receives an argument of type `GanttTaskCommandEventArgs` that exposes the following properties:

 * `IsCancelled` - set this to true to prevent the operation if the business logic requires it.
 * `Item` - the model item the Gantt row is bound to.
-You can use it to access the model fields and methods in order to preform the actual data source operations.
+You can use it to access the model fields and methods in order to perform the actual data source operations.
 Applicable for buttons in a row, not in a toolbar.
 * `IsNew` - a boolean field indicating whether the item was just added through the Gantt interface.

 >tip For handling CRUD operations we recommend that you use the Gantt events (`OnEdit`, `OnUpdate`, `OnCancel`, `OnCreate`).
 The `OnClick` handler is available for the built-in commands to provide consistency of the API.